 As a part of the annual performance and compensation review process, based on an evaluation of each employee's performance for the year, the compensation committee considers additional grants to employees after the first year of employment.
-For 2015, these grants were in the form of RSUs for all employees including our named executive officers and generally vest over four years of service.
+For 2016, these grants were in the form of RSUs for all employees including our named executive officers and generally vest over four years of service.
 The compensation committee believes that RSUs align the interests of the named executive officers with the interests of the stockholders because the value of these awards appreciates if the trading price of our common stock appreciates, and these awards also have retention value even during periods in which our trading price does not appreciate, which supports continuity in the management team.

-Consistent with this approach, our compensation committee granted the following RSUs to our named executive officers in connection with the annual review of their compensation and performance:
+Consistent with this approach, our compensation committee granted the following RSUs to our named executive officers in connection with the annual review of their compensation and performance or, in the case of Mr. Campion, in connection with joining us as the Chief Executive Officer of our discovery business:

-- Mr. Amster 155,000 RSUs
+- Mr. Amster 177,564 RSUs

 - Mr. Heath 60,000 RSUs

+- Mr. Campion 450,000 RSUs

-- Mr. Roberts 50,000 RSUs
+- Mr. Roberts 60,000 RSUs

-- Mr. Swank 35,000 RSUs - Ms. Yen 60,000 RSUs
+- Mr. Swank 40,000 RSUs

 As described above, the size of Mr. Amster's award was set at the 60th percentile of the peer company CEO awards.
-In light of Mr. Amster's leadership role and to better align his compensation with key indicators of the Company's success, the compensation committee conditioned vesting of half of Mr. Amster's award on achievement of performance goals over the 2015-2018 timeframe.
-Mr. Amster's performance units consist of four equal tranches, one for each fiscal year in the performance period.
+In light of Mr. Amster's leadership role and to better align his compensation with the interests of our stockholders, the compensation committee conditioned vesting of half of Mr. Amster's award on achievement of stock price appreciation targets of \$11.91 per share, \$12.82 per share and \$13.74 per share, reflecting approximately 30%, 40% and 50% appreciation above the closing price of our stock on the date of grant.

+In addition to the award described above, the compensation committee also established performance goals applicable to the 2016 tranche of a restricted stock unit award granted to Mr. Amster in 2015.
+The 2015 performance units consisted of four equal tranches of 19,375 units, one for each fiscal year in the performance period (2015-2018).
 In order for the units associated with each fiscal year to vest, the Company must achieve two out of three performance goals established for the year from among those in the Company's board-approved operating plan.
-For 2015, the compensation committee selected the following goals: gross revenues, renewal rate of subscription revenue, and the number of new insurance policies written.
-The gross revenues and renewal rate goals were achieved, resulting in vesting of the 2015 tranche of the award on February 20, 2016.
-Goals for the 2016-2018 portions of the award will be established by the compensation committee at the beginning of each year, which enables the committee to select goals based on priorities for each year.
+For 2016, the compensation committee selected the following goals: gross revenues, renewal rate of subscription revenue, and gross written premium for new insurance policies written.
+The gross revenues and renewal rate goals were achieved, which would have resulted in vesting of the 2016 tranche of the award on February 20, 2017 if Mr. Amster's employment had continued through such date.
+Instead these restricted stock units were forfeited when Mr. Amster resigned effective February 2, 2017.

 Other than the award to Mr. Amster, the size of the RSU awards were determined in the subjective discretion of our compensation committee and reflect recommendations from Mr. Amster based on his subjective review of each named executive officer's performance.
-To increase Ms. Yen's incentive to build and maintain our company's key client relationships, our compensation committee made 10,000 of the RSUs awarded to Ms. Yen subject to performance-based vesting conditions based on her success in client development and retention.
+The equity awards granted to Mr. Campion in connection with joining the company as the Chief Executive Officer of our discovery business were the product of arm's-length negotiations at the time of his hire and our acquisition of Inventus.